tsavola/lep/README.md

 An expression without outer parentheses evaluates a variable/literal or invokes a function depending on the type of the first term.
 Therefore it's not possible to directly get a reference to a function.
-However, the built-in identity function can be used to work around that:
+However, the built-in `identity` function can be used to work around that:

     >> identity echo
     <function echo>
     >> _ "bar"
     bar

-Some expressions cannot be written without outer parentheses; the first one of these statements doesn't work, but the second one does:
+Some expressions cannot be written without outer parentheses:

     >> (choose-operator) arg
-    parse error
+    error
     >> ((choose-operator) arg)
-    42
+    ok

 A statement consisting only of whitespace yields nil and leaves the variables unchanged.
-When the user inputs an empty line, the embedder program doesn't need to evaluate it, and may display something else.
+When the user inputs an empty line, the embedder program doesn't need to evaluate it, and may do something else instead.

 ## Functions